bgolab/JustPicoBasic/README.md

 Features:

 - targetted for both PICO and Windows (used mostly as development platform now)
-- PICO binary is compiled with 'no_flash' flag - to start just drag & drop the uf2 file to the PICO disk, open putty or teraterm and press enter
+- PICO binary is compiled with 'no_flash' flag - just drag & drop the uf2 file to the PICO disk, and run putty
 - BASIC language: INT / FLOAT / STRING, arrays, GOSUB & GOTO use labels, FOR / NEXT, WHILE, IF / THEN / ELSE / ENDIF, DATA / READ, PAUSE / GETTICK, math & logical expressions, build-in command tracing, built-in editor, flexible code formatting (non line oriented), many build in functions including string processing, etc
 - hardware support: some OLED modules and Pimoroni Pico Explorer Base (LCD, buttons, piezo)